 How to send videos in emails with GetResponse

 If you use GetResponse for your email marketing campaigns, embedding a video into the email’s design is super easy.

 When you find a place where your video would fit best simply drag and drop a “Video” block into the layout:

 Then, enter the video’s URL.
 It can be hosted either on YouTube or Vimeo.

-You can adjust the play button’s shape and color so that it fits the overall design of your email template.
+You can adjust the play button’s shape and color to fit your email template’s overall design.
 There are also many more customization options you can tweak, for example, width, padding, and alignment.
-You can also choose to hide the video on mobile devices, so that only desktop users would see it.
+You can also hide the video on mobile devices so that only desktop users can see it.